 Furthermore, software products are able to communicate with each other in ways that traditional solutions couldn’t.
-For example, integrations between CRM (customer relationship management) tools and phone systems are commonplace.
-All calls with customers can be logged and documented automatically.
+For example, integrations between CRM tools and phone systems are commonplace.
+All customer calls can be logged and documented automatically.

 Accessing call recordings is much easier with cloud-based solutions.
 In many cases, a link to an online audio file is automatically created after each call and can be stored or shared with ease.
 This can be used for quality assurance or training purposes.

-Adjustments to call routing structures (how incoming calls are categorized and who’s phone rings in what order) were extremely difficult with legacy phone systems.
-On virtual softphones, this process is as easy as adjusting your email inbox settings.
+Adjustments to call routing structures (how incoming calls are categorized and whose phone rings in what order) were extremely difficult with legacy phone systems.
+On virtual softphone systems, this process is as easy as adjusting your email inbox settings.
 Additional customizations, like an IVR system or personalized voicemail messages, are achievable through the admin dashboard.

-These types of adjustments used to take hours of a qualified professional’s time, but with the cloud-based option, they take mere minutes.
+These types of adjustments used to take hours of a qualified professional’s time, but with a cloud-based option, they take mere minutes.